Young couple eating in their kitchen.

 Mortgage Insurance Removal

-Once upon a time, you had to make a 20% down payment in order to purchase a home.
-That’s no longer the case, as there are now a number of low down payment options.
+While making at least a 20% down payment on a home purchase is always optimal, a number of low down payment options do exist.
 But they often come with a caveat.
-In exchange for a down payment option as low as 3%, for instance, you’ll most likely have to pay for private mortgage insurance.
+For instance, in exchange for a down payment option as low as 3% on a conventional loan, you’ll have to pay for private mortgage insurance (PMI).

 Removing FHA MIP

 If you have an FHA loan that closed on or after June 3, 2013, you can only remove the mortgage insurance premium (MIP) if you’ve made a down payment of 10% or more and paid mortgage insurance for at least 11 years.
-If your down payment is lower than that, it won’t be removed for the life of the loan.
+If your down payment is lower than 10%, you’ll make MIP payments for the life of the loan.

-If you wish to stop paying mortgage insurance premiums, but they can’t be removed, look into refinancing into a conventional loan.
-With a conventional loan, you wouldn’t pay mortgage insurance as long as you held 20% equity.
+If you wish to stop paying mortgage insurance premiums but they can’t be removed, look into refinancing into a conventional loan.

 Service Member Benefits